Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: Introduction

-SR is predominantly a network property of liability networks.
-Different financial network topologies will have different probabilities for systemic collapse, given the link density and the financial conditions of nodes being the same.
-The management of SR becomes a technical problem of managing the network topology of financial networks.
-The goal is to do this in a way that does neither reduce the credit provision capacity, nor the transaction volume of the financial system.
-Data on the topology of credit networks is available to many central banks.
-Several studies on historical data show typical scale-free connectivity patterns in liability networks \cite{Upper:2002aa,Boss:2004aa,Boss:2005aa,Soramaki:2007aa,Cajueiro:2009aa,Bech:2010aa}, including overnight markets \cite{Iori:2008aa}, and financial flows \cite{Kyriakopoulos:2009aa}.

-As a network property, SR can be quantified by using network metrics \cite{Battiston:2012aa,Thurner:2013aa}.
-In particular a relative risk measure (DebtRank) can be assigned to all nodes in a financial network that specifies the fraction of SR they contribute to the system (institution- or node-specific SR) \cite{Thurner:2013aa}.
-As shown later, it is natural to extend the notion of node-specific SR to individual liabilities between two counterparties (liability-specific SR), and to individual transactions (transaction-specific SR).
+SR is predominantly a network property of liability networks \citep{Battiston:2012aa,Thurner:2013aa}.
+Recent econometric studies indicate that network measures could potentially serve as early warning indicators for crises \citep{Caballero:2012aa,Billio:2012aa,Minoiu:2013aa}.
+Different financial network topologies will have different probabilities for contagion and systemic collapse, given the link density and the financial conditions of nodes are the same \citep{Roukny:2013aa}.
+In this sense the management of SR becomes a technical problem of reshaping the topology of financial networks \citep{Haldane:2011aa}.
+The goal is to do this in a way that neither reduces the credit provision capacity, nor the transaction volume of the financial system.
+Data on the topology of liability networks is available to many central banks.
+Several studies on historical data show typical scale-free connectivity patterns in liability networks \citep{Upper:2002aa,Boss:2004aa,Boss:2005aa,Soramaki:2007aa,Cajueiro:2009aa,Bech:2010aa,Martinez-Jaramillo:2014aa}, including overnight markets \citep{Iori:2008aa}, financial flows \citep{Kyriakopoulos:2009aa} and mutual cross holdings \citep{Huang:2013aa}.
+As a network property, SR can be (precisely) quantified by using network metrics \citep{Battiston:2012aa,Thurner:2013aa}.
+In particular, a relative network measure (DebtRank) can be assigned to all nodes in a financial network that specifies the fraction of SR that they contribute to the system (institution- or node-specific SR) \citep{Thurner:2013aa}.
+As shown later, it is natural to extend the notion of node-specific SR to individual liabilities between two counterparties (liability-specific SR) and to individual transactions (transaction-specific SR).